Novak Djokovic: Legacy

 Tennis coach Nick Bollettieri praised Djokovic as "the most complete player ever" in 2011, and "the most perfect player of all time" in 2015:

 When you look at match players in the history of tennis, I don't believe that anybody can equal everything on the court that Djokovic does.
 I don't think you can find a weakness in his game.
 His movement, personality, his return of serve, his serve, excellent touch, not hesitant in coming to the net, great serve.
 Overall, almost every player has a downfall; to me, he doesn't have one.
 He's perhaps the best put-together player that I've seen over 60 years.

 Andre Agassi, stated in an interview in 2019 with the Times of India that:

 The highest standard of tennis that I've ever seen is when Novak is playing his best tennis.
 The single level, for whatever my tennis IQ is worth, is an unmistakable standard to which everybody will strive to be.

 Pete Sampras, who at the time of his retirement in 2003 was considered by some to be the greatest male tennis player of all time, stated after Djokovic earned a record-breaking seventh year-end No. 1 finish in 2021:

 Seven years for him, I'm sure he sees it as a bonus to all the majors that he's won, but I think he'll appreciate it more as he gets older.
 He did it at a time where [sic] he dominated two of the greats, in Roger and Rafa, and he handled the next generation of players very well – all at the same time.
 I do think what Novak's done over the past 10 years, winning the majors, being consistent, finishing number one for seven years, to me it's a clear sign that he is the greatest of all time.

 Some press reports have also called Djokovic one of the greatest athletes of all time.

-Tennis pundits have classified many of Djokovic's matches as some of the greatest contests ever, such as the 2012 Australian Open final, in which he beat Nadal in five long and gruelling sets.
-Other matches include the five-set 2013 Australian Open fourth round against Stan Wawrinka, the 2018 Wimbledon semifinal against Nadal, which lasted five brutal sets played over two days, the five-set 2019 Wimbledon final against Roger Federer, the longest Wimbledon final in history, and the 2023 Cincinnati Masters final against Carlos Alcaraz, the longest best-of-three-sets final in ATP Tour history.
+Tennis pundits have classified many of Djokovic's matches as some of the greatest contests ever, such as the 2012 Australian Open final, in which he beat Rafael Nadal in five long and gruelling sets.
+Other matches include the five-set 2011 US Open semifinal against Roger Federer, the five-set 2013 Australian Open fourth round against Stan Wawrinka, the 2018 Wimbledon semifinal against Nadal, which lasted five brutal sets played over two days, the five-set 2019 Wimbledon final against Federer, the longest Wimbledon final in history, and the 2023 Cincinnati Masters final against Carlos Alcaraz, the longest best-of-three-sets final in ATP Tour history.

-Nadal has also called Djokovic the greatest tennis player of all time in 2024.
-Some analysts claim that the Djokovic–Nadal rivalry ranks as the best rivalry in tennis history because of the quality of matches they produce.

 Career statistics

 Grand Slam tournament performance timeline

-Current through the 2025 US Open.
+Current through the 2026 US Open.